 Nidesh Lawtoo, “Violence and the Mimetic Unconscious (Part II) The Contagious Hypothesis: Plato, Affect, Mirror Neurons.
 Contagion 26 (2019), forthcoming

 Nidesh Lawtoo, “The Mimetic Unconscious: A Mirror for Genealogical Reflections.”
 Imitation, Suggestion, Contagion: Rethinking the Social, ed.
 Christian Borch.
-Routledge, forthcoming.
+New York: Routledge, 2019, 37-53.

 Nidesh Lawtoo, “The Critic as Mime: Oscar Wilde’s Theoretical Performance,” Symploke 26.1-2 (2018): 307-328.